 Now I’m in my fifties, and have seen a number of creative friends deal with the remains of their “loved ones.”
-In Hawaii, the hands-down winner goes like this: cremation, followed by a circle of people on the beach singing songs and sharing memories, followed by the scattering of ashes into the ocean from an outrigger canoe, followed by showers of flowers (all of which biodegrade) into the sea.
+In Hawaii, the hands-down winner goes like this: cremation, with the ashes being placed in a Hawaiian gourd urn, followed by a circle of friends and family on a beach singing songs and sharing memories, followed by the scattering of ashes into the ocean from an outrigger canoe, followed by a showering of flowers (all of which biodegrade) from the outrigger canoe into the sea.
 No fuss, no muss, no waste, no monuments.
-Nothing bad for the sealife to choke on.
-Follow that with a shared meal with non-disposable plates and utensils, and you’ve got yourself a green funeral.
+Nothing plastic to chock the creatures of the sea.
+The gourd urn can be re-used indefinitely for ash scatterings.
+Follow that with a shared potluck meal served on non-disposable plates and utensils washed afterwards by the guests, and you’ve got yourself a green funeral.

-Of course, owing to my name, I’ve got this other plan, if I part from my body in California instead of Hawaii: cremation, then dig a hole in a forest where California bay laurels are already thriving, pour my ashes into it, then a little dirt, and then plant a California bay laurel sapling on top.
-I’ve half a mind to ask Bill Wheeler (artist and owner of the infamous Wheeler Ranch where I wrote Living on the Earth) if he’d agree to let someone bury my ashes there.
-That was about as close to heaven as I’ve been on this earth.
+Of course, owing to my name, chosen for my plant ally that, like me, is a California native, I’ve got this other plan, should I depart from my body in California instead of Hawaii: cremation, or a mushroom burial suit, then a hole dug in a forest where California bay laurels are already thriving, place my remains or cremains into it, then a layer of topsoil, and then plant a California bay laurel sapling on top.

-So, now that we have Zen Hospice, it only makes sense that we also have Green Burials, an actual association that licenses places to bury people sustainably, conserving nature, not wasting money and materials, and not using toxic chemicals that will leach into the soil.
+So, now that we have Zen Hospice, it only makes sense that we also have the Green Burial Council, an actual association that helps people find places to bury people sustainably, conserving nature, not wasting money and materials, and not using toxic chemicals that will leach into the soil.